Request demo

 NDC for OTAs

-The Idea of OTAs is to make the consumer feel comfortable, providing usablitity throughout the booking experience including comparison, combination and personalization of offers.
+The idea of OTAs is to make the consumer feel comfortable, providing usability throughout the booking experience, including comparison, combination, and personalization of offers.
 This is basically one of the drivers of NDC.
-NDC empowers airlines to become more personal and driving revenue through product differentiation.
+NDC empowers airlines to become more personal, driving revenue through product differentiation.

 IS NDC an opportunity or a threat for OTAs?

 It is both.
-Overcoming obstacles along the booking process for the travellers and delivering exceptional user experience is one of the main goals.
-Airlines now have the opportunity to be more competitive meeting customers needs in a better way, so competition is getting harder for OTAs.
-But NDC does not only create new opportunities for Airlines.
-There is something in it for everybody but OTAs are ahead of the GDSs.
-Kayak processed the first bookig via the NDC standard in September 2016 and both Kayak and Skyscanner are using NDC already.
-The reason for Airlines and portals to focus on NDC is clear.
+Overcoming obstacles along the booking process for travelers and delivering an exceptional user experience is one of the main goals.
+Airlines now have the opportunity to be more competitive, meeting customer needs in a better way, so competition is getting harder for OTAs.
+But NDC does not only create new opportunities for airlines.
+There is something in it for everybody, but OTAs are ahead of the GDSs.
+Kayak processed the first booking via the NDC standard in September 2016, and both Kayak and Skyscanner are using NDC already.
+The reason for airlines and portals to focus on NDC is clear.
 Portals concentrate purely on sales.
-The slightest price difference comparing services will therefore influence the buying decision.
-Lufthansa Groups price reduction for NDC sales therefore affects airline portals business.
-New NDC capable portals for offe comparisons evaluate prices delivered by airlines in a more effective way.
-As a consequence they will always prefer a direct connectivity over an indirect.
-Furthermore OTAs leave the customer relationship to the airlines.
-Traditionally this isn't the case for travel agents.
+The slightest price difference when comparing services will therefore influence the buying decision.
+Lufthansa Group's price reduction for NDC sales therefore affects airline portals business.
+New NDC-capable portals for price comparisons evaluate prices delivered by airlines in a more effective way.
+As a consequence, they will always prefer direct connectivity over indirect.
+Furthermore, OTAs leave the customer relationship to the airlines.
+Traditionally, this isn't the case for travel agents.
 So OTAs will only need the booking part of NDC.
 Nearly all of the airlines are working on apps and solutions to deliver this extended service.

 NDC for Tour Operators

 Tour operators will profit from NDC, too.
-The standard will make it easier for tour operators to bundle airline products in different manners into their travel packages.
+The standard will make it easier for tour operators to bundle airline products in different ways into their travel packages.
 Early adopters would also profit from the current situation with the LH Group lowering prices for NDC content.
-To take advantage of NDC as a tour operator there are a set of options.
-Develop an interface to connect the own inhouse CRS to Airlines NDC interfaces, secondly there is the option to ask a third party IT company to develop a connection and the third option is package on a third party CRS.
+To take advantage of NDC as a tour operator, there are a set of options.
+Develop an interface to connect the own in-house CRS to airline NDC interfaces; secondly, there is the option to ask a third party IT company to develop a connection; and thirdly, package a third-party CRS.